async-worker/aiologger/README.md

 ---

 If you want to generate all your logs asynchronously, you just have to change the instance of the `logger` object.
-To do that, all we need to do is change the import line from:
+To do that, all we need to change those lines from:

 ```python
 from logging import getLogger